bisinho/DSAG-BTP-OpsDays-2026-HanaCloud-AutomationPilot/exercises/ex1/README.md

-# Exercise 1 – HANA Cloud Backup Checks
+# Exercise 1 – Run HANA Cloud Backup Checks via SAP Automation Pilot

 In this exercise, you will build your first command in SAP Automation Pilot - it will be about performing checks whether there is a recent backup on our SAP HANA Cloud instance.